Thread Waxing Space Installation, 2001

 Installation at the ‘Thread Waxing Space’, NY, USA

 Curator: Lia Gangitano

-I inhabited the gallery space for the duration of my five-week-long performance.
-During this time, I used my own body and 4 tons of granulated sugar as the two main materials I had worked with to explore issues of presence, mass transformation and consumption, and the inevitable finality of all capitalistic efforts.
+Sigalit Landau inhabited the gallery space for the duration of her five-week-long performance.
+During this time, she used her body and 4 tons of granulated sugar as the two main materials in order to explore issues of presence, mass transformation and consumption, and the inevitable exhaustion of capitalistic resources.

-I performed upon the heaps of sugar, which I scooped and poured into a large candy-floss maker.
-Behind me, a fan blew the sweet floss into the air upon the crater’s wall, at times wafting over to the gallery-goers.
-I invited them to strip their winter clothes and join me in the sweet celebration of a looming end.
-The roll across the crater’s walls enabled the participants to grow a coat of floss on their entire body and thus resemble a large cocoon.
+SIgalit invited them to strip their winter clothes and join her in the sweet celebration of a looming end.
+The roll across the crater’s walls enabled the participants to grow a coat of floss on their entire body and thus resemble a large throbbing cocoon.